ED composite of Hannah Waddingham and Kate Middleton at different events

 | Updated:

-Kate’s Together at Christmas service will take place at Westminster Abbey on Friday.
+Kate’s Together at Christmas service took place at Westminster Abbey.
 It’s now in its fifth year after first taking place in 2021.

 Hannah Waddingham smiling in gold dress

-Hannah reportedly won’t be singing at the carol service this evening (Credit: Cover Images)
+Hannah didn’t sing at the carol service on Friday (Credit: Cover Images)

-Why Hannah Waddingham has pulled out of Kate Middleton’s Christmas carol service
+Why Hannah Waddingham pulled out of Kate Middleton’s Christmas carol service

-However, it’s believed she will still join the congregation for the Princess of Wales’ festive event.
+However, she still joined the congregation for the Princess of Wales’ festive event.

 Kate Middleton stuns in green coat at Christmas carol service

-The Princess of Wales looked stunning in green for tonight’s concert (Credit: Photo by Victoria Jones/Shutterstock)
+The Princess of Wales looked stunning in green for the service (Credit: Photo by Victoria Jones/Shutterstock)

 Hannah shares a good bond with Princess Kate as well as Prince William.
 The actress has supported the Prince of Wales’ Earthshot Prize initiative over the years.